ValentinKolb/dKV/Readme.md

 # Distributed Key-Value Store in Go (dKV)

-*A distributed, strongly consistent key-value store library written in Go, leveraging RAFT consensus for linearizability and fault tolerance.*
+*A distributed, consistent key-value store library written in Go, leveraging RAFT consensus for linearizability and fault tolerance.*

 ## Features